-Maya has directed multimedia content on four continents that has been published by NBC News, The Food Network, Telemundo, The Today Show, The Washington Post, The Huffington Post, Popsugar, VOX, EATER, Racked, Tastemade, The Miami Herald, In Cuba Today, Narrative.ly, GreenBiz, Fresh Cup, Coffee Talk, IFC, Global City NYC, and Heritage Radio.
+She has reported and made multimedia content on four continents that has been published by NBC News, Food Network, The Today Show, Telemundo, The Washington Post, The Huffington Post, Popsugar, VOX, Racked, EATER, Tastemade, The Miami Herald, In Cuba Today, Narrative.ly, GreenBiz, Fresh Cup, Coffee Talk, IFC Center, and Heritage Radio.

-She has directed, shot, and edited documentary films including "Cuba’s Violin" (2014), a bilingual story about a violin donation that stealthily travels from NYC to Havana into the hands of talented young musician, which screened at film festivals worldwide and can be watched on 5 digital publications in the US and Cuba, and "Blind Date" (2015), a character-driven documentary that follows a diverse set of blind New Yorkers on their quest for love in the digital age, which screened at festivals nationwide including DOCNYC, Nevada International Film Festival, and Middlebury Film Festival.
+In addition, Maya has directed, shot, and edited independent documentaries, including "Cuba’s Violin" (2014), a bilingual story about a donated violin that stealthily travels from NYC to a talented young musician in Havana, which screened at festivals worldwide and can be now watched on 5 digital publications in the U.S. and Cuba, and "Blind Date" (2015), a documentary that follows three diverse blind New Yorkers on their quest for love in the digital age, which screened at festivals including DOCNYC, Nevada International Film Festival, and Middlebury Film Festival.

-Maya is a host, interviewer, and correspondent who has interviewed world leaders and culture icons at major events including the Global Citizen Festival in Central Park, New York.
+Maya is also a host, interviewer, and correspondent who has interviewed world leaders and culture icons at major events including Global Citizen Festival in Central Park, New York.

-She has spoken at dozens of events including 'Sustainable Brands' and 'Summit Series,' and consulted with entrepreneurs in the U.S. and Asia on building sustainability-focused media into their businesses.
+She has spoken at dozens of events, including 'Sustainable Brands' and 'Summit Series,' about making and integrating sustainability-focused media into business.